telmomarques/XECryption.js/README.md

 # XECryption-JS
-Encrypt/Decrypt using the XECryption algorithm
+JavaScript library to encrypt/decrypt using the XECryption algorithm.